 - Proof of negative TB test

 In order to gain the certification for a CNA in Idaho, you must have passed a state-approved program and state-approved exam.
 The program will consist of 120 contact hours which is divided into 80 hours of classroom time and 40 hours of clinical time.
-Clinical time includes lab and hands-on training in order for you to be fully prepared to step into a CNA role.
-The training will take place in a licensed nursing facility.
+Clinical time includes lab and hands-on learning in order for you to be fully prepared to step into a CNA role.
+The classes will take place in a licensed nursing facility.
 Idaho is strict in that the program requires 100 percent participation for the clinical rotation portion.
-On average the programs last for a quick 3 to 4 weeks.
+On average the CNA classes last for a quick 3 to 4 weeks.
 From that point, you would go ahead and schedule the exam portion.

 Costs can vary depending on the location of the program.
 The average costs can be as low as $400 to $1950.
 Some of the programs include the additional fees as one price.
 Additional fees are for books, scrubs, and stethoscopes.
-Some programs can be for free depending on eligibility or need.
-For a list of free programs please see this link.
+Some programs can be at a reduced cost depending on eligibility or need.
+For a list of low-cost programs please see this link.

-Free CNA Classes & Nurse Aide Training Courses in Idaho
+CNA Classes & Nurse Aide Courses in Idaho

-Here are some of the training centers that we found listed below.
+Here are some of the programs that we found listed below.
 Some of the programs will vary in costs and schedules.
 If you have any questions, please do contact them directly.

 |Training Program||City||Zip Code||Phone|